clojurewerkz/gizmo.docs/articles/getting_started.md

 ### Adding Handler

-Handler is a function that returns a hash with following keys:
+Handler is a function that receives an environment processed by all the middlewares and returns a hash with following keys:

   * `:status` - HTTP Response Code
   * `:headers` - HTTP Headers